 High power lasers are often used in the experimental areas for various purposes.
 Improperly used lasers are potentially dangerous.
 Exposure to laser beams at sufficient power levels may cause thermal and photochemical injury to the eye including retina burn and blindness.
 Skin exposure to laser beams may induce pigmentation, accelerated aging, or severe skin burn.
 Laser beams may also ignite combustible materials creating a fire hazard.
 At JLab, lasers with power higher than 5 mW (Class 3B) can only be operated in a controlled environment with proper eye protection and engineering controls designed and approved for the specific laser system.
 Each specific laser systems shall be operated under the supervision of a Laser System Supervisor (LSS) following the Laser Operating Safety Procedure (LOSP) for that system approved by the Laboratory Laser Safety Officer (LSO).
-The LSO (Paul Collins) can be reached at 269-5981 or (757)376-2701.
+The LSO (Jennifer Williams) can be reached at (757)269-7882.

-Hall D Specific Equipment
+Chapter 3 Hall D Specific Equipment